Scipionyx: Size

 The holotype of Scipionyx represents a very small individual, the preserved length of which is estimated at just 23.7 cm.
 In 2011, dal Sasso and Maganuco estimated its total length, including the missing tail section, at 46.1 cm.
-The specimen was not much smaller than known embryos or hatchlings of Lourinhasaurus and Allosaurus, theropods of considerable magnitude.
+The specimen was not much smaller than known embryos or hatchlings of Lourinhanosaurus and Allosaurus, theropods of considerable magnitude.
 However, given its affinities with the Compsognathidae, it is likely that the adult size of Scipionyx did not surpass that of the largest known compsognathid, Sinocalliopteryx, which itself measures 2.37 m in length.
 As the hatchling would have fitted within an egg about 11 cm long and 6 cm wide, this would have implied a rather high egg size compared to the adult body length.